Mobile Human Ad Hoc Networks: A Communication Engineering Viewpoint on Interhuman Airborne Pathogen Transmission: Communication Engineering Approach to Interhuman Airborne Pathogen Transmission

+For indoor airborne transmission, various versions of Wells-Riley model are widely employed in the literature.
+These models quantify the average number of pathogens by using exposure time, pulmonary and room ventilation rates in a well-mixed room with pathogens \cite{seminara2020biological}.
+Although these models are useful to determine the guidelines for indoor places in an epidemic \cite{bazant2021guideline}, they lack the capability to estimate the number of infected humans over a long term for larger areas.
+Therefore, a different approach is adopted for long term estimations of an epidemic, which is detailed as follows.

+In epidemiology literature, each human, i.e., a node, can be represented as susceptible (S), exposed (E), infectious (I) or recovered (R) according to the SEIR-based models \cite{rock2014dynamics}.
+Based on the disease type, different combinations of these node types can be employed for the models such as SIR or SIRS.
 By utilizing the widespread SIR model, a MoHANET is given in Fig. \ref{MN} which gives both the spatial and temporal changes.
-As the time elapses, the number of nodes may alter and the nodes can make transitions between states such as S, I or R. For example, a susceptible node can become infected, if it is in the transmission range of an infectious node or an infectious node can recover after a certain period.
+As the time elapses, the number of nodes may alter and nodes can make transitions between states such as S, I or R. For example, a susceptible node can become infected, if it is in the transmission range of an infectious node or an infectious node can recover after a certain period.
+By using a communication engineering perspective, the transmission among the nodes can be classified as given next.